vengveng/Portfolio-Construction-With-Gaussian-Mixture-Models/README.md

 used in the master's thesis **"Portfolio Construction with Gaussian Mixture Models"** (Ivan Khalin, June 2025).
-Everything required to regenerate tables, figures, and single-configuration experiments is shipped in this repo; the 40 GB of raw return panels is left out to keep the footprint reasonable.
+Everything required to regenerate tables, figures, and single-configuration experiments is shipped in this repo; the 40 GB of raw portfolio returns is left out to keep the footprint reasonable.

 ---